‘General Hospital’ Spoilers: Griffin Warns Anna, Sonny To Have A Columbian Lover, Valentin Is Nathan’s Father?

 In Tuesday’s episode of General Hospital, Dr. Andre Maddox (Anthony Montgomery) will warn Anna about how dangerous it is to continue investigating Valentin.
 Spoilers indicate that the doctor will catch Anna as she listens in on Nina and Valentin’s conversation.

-Nina wants Valentin all to herself but her husband is attracted to Anna.
+Nina wants Valentin all to herself, but her husband is attracted to Anna.
 This is a major issue for the couple.
-GH spoilers reveal that Valentin will lie about who gave him the watch and this will please Anna.
+GH spoilers reveal that Valentin will lie about who gave him the watch, and this will please Anna.
 Meanwhile, Dr. Maddox is concerned not just for Anna’s safety but also for her health.
 The doctor will also note that Anna has been acting unusual lately.

 Life happens, but that's no excuse to fall behind on #GH!
 Full episodes are only a click away —-> https://t.co/7NqaQNqZCj